Adventure of a Lifetime

-"Adventure of a Lifetime" is a song by the British band Coldplay.
+"Adventure of a Lifetime" is a song by British rock band Coldplay.
 It was released on 6 November 2015 as the lead single from their seventh studio album, A Head Full of Dreams (2015).
 The track reached number seven on the UK Singles Chart and number 13 on the Billboard Hot 100.
 It also reached the top 20 in a number of countries, including Australia, Austria, Canada, Czech Republic, France, Germany, Ireland, Italy, the Netherlands, New Zealand, and Switzerland.